YGAR84/MTVlabs/README.md

-# Labs on course Methods of translation and verification in NSU
+# Laboratory work on the course "Methods of translation and compilation"